kl3mta3/SphereAlert/README.md

 DNS provider, and a tiny client script on each site reads that record and renders the banner.
 Your DNS API keys never leave your box, and SphereAlert never phones home.

-It is the sibling product to [SphereSSL](https://github.com/kl3mta3/SphereSSL) — same stack, same conventions, same self-hosted philosophy.
+It is the sibling product to [SphereSSL](https://github.com/kl3mta3/SphereSSL).
+Same stack, same conventions, same self-hosted philosophy.

 ---